atilaneves/DIPs/Interpolation.md

 following algorithm:

-If the current index is a non-escaped `$`, "emit" an `InterpolationExpression` with the string template argument set to its contents, followed by a variadic list of values that the expression evaluates to.
-This will usually be 1 value but could be more in the case of tuples/`AliasSeq`/nested i-strings.
-The current index will then be advanced to the one past the `InterpolationExpression`.
+If the current index is a non-escaped `$`, "emit" an `InterpolationExpression` with the string template argument set to the contents of the balanced parentheses following it, followed by a variadic list of values that the expression evaluates to.
+This will usually be one value but could be more in the case of tuples/`AliasSeq`/nested i-strings.
+The current index will then be advanced to the one past the `InterpolationExpression`, i.e. one past the closing parenthesis.

 Otherwise "emit" an `InterpolatedLiteral` with its string template argument set to